Nivvireddy/Nivvireddy/README.md

-- 👋 Hi, I’m @Nivvireddy
+- 🙋‍♀️ Hi, I’m @Nivvireddy
 - 👀 I’m interested in ...
 Python and Machine Learning
 - 🌱 I’m currently learning ...
 Python
+- 🎼 I'm very much fond of...
+Music
+- 👻 I'm a...
+Nyctophile
-- 📫 How to reach me ... krishnaniveditha2003@gmail.com
+- 💞 How to reach me ... krishnaniveditha2003@gmail.com

 <!---
 Nivvireddy/Nivvireddy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.